-Part 2.3 of the Biodiversity and Conservation SEPP identifies that Council, through a DCP, can require a permit or development consent for tree works (i.e. to prune or remove a tree) where the species, size, location or other criteria are prescribed in a DCP.
+Woollahra Local Environmental Plan 2014 (Woollahra LEP), clause 5.9 Preservation of trees or vegetation, seeks to preserve the amenity of the area including the bociversity values, through the preservation of trees and other vegetation.
+The LEP clause it entities that Council, through a DCP, can require a permit or development consent for tree works (i.e. to prune or remove a tree) where the species, size, location or other criteria are prescribed in a DCP.

-This chapter of the DCP establishes the list of prescribed trees, and works to those trees that require Council's approval.
+This chapter of the DCP establishes the list of prescribed crees, and works to those trees that require Council's approval.
 This chapter also identifies trees and works that do not require approval.